frontandrews/vue-quasar-crud-generator/README.md

 1- The component is not reactive, we need to pass the model name on the schema, and the form component and the list have to access and change these states
 2- Other features are welcome

-Dependencies
-We use axios - Promise based HTTP client

 ## Usage
 1. Clone or Download the repository